Skip to content

 Also:

-–A quality, A2A2, healthy, cow is not cheap and only provides a limited number of portions.
+–A quality, A2A2, healthy, cow is not cheap and only provides for a limited number of owners.
 Dry cows who are preparing to give birth, provide no milk, but still require care.

-–The agister is not permitted to sell unclaimed, or any, milk to the public (illegal in Michigan), so if you aren’t picking it up or paying board, the agister is caring for that animal without any income to cover those costs.
-Cows that aren’t being provided for are forfeited and offered for sale to new or existing members.
+–The trustee is not permitted to sell unused share milk from our privately owned herd, so if you aren’t picking it up or paying board, the trustee is caring for that animal without any income to cover those costs.
+Cow shares that aren’t being provided for are forfeited and offered for sale to new or existing owners.

-–The agister takes on all of the risk in this situation, and it comes from all directions- members, MDARD, even the USDA… and this requires the agister to pay dues to legal organizations to make sure they are protected.
+–The trustee takes on all of the risk in this situation, and it comes from all directions- members, the state, and this requires the trustee to pay dues to legal organizations to make sure they are protected.

-We hope this helps explain some of the policies that we hold firm to as we navigate the intricacies of owning cows together.
+We hope this helps explain some of the policies that we hold firm to as we navigate the intricacies of herd ownership together.
 We’ve been doing this quite a while now, and we want to be transparent with all of you about how this all works.

 About Us